jolly-good-toolbelt/jolly-good-toolbelt/code-management.rst

 Repository Conventions
 ----------------------

-* Each repository should have, in the top level directory:
+* Each repository should have available:

   * ``README.md`` or ``README.rst`` explaining what it is,
     who the audience is, etc.